Daurient13/Neural-Network-with-PyTorch/README.md

 Linear regression is a combination of linear plus Identification activation function, Logistic regression is a linear combination plus the Sigmoid activation function.

+So where do a, b, c come from? the machine will find itself how much weight a, and b and the technology is Optimizer.
+The most commonly used optimizer is gradient descent.
+Gradient descent will look for the lowest error from a, b, and c so that it is combined with the activation we want.

 # Dataset
 in this project I use tabular data like the previous machine learning project.
 This data is talking about Diabetes, data consists of 768 rows and 9 columns.
 Here are the column variables.